alexsaunderswps/User-Guides/web_portal_installation_management_guide.md

 ## Quick Overview (for experienced users)
 1. Navigate to the Wildxr.org website
 2. Log In with your Username and Password *(may be provided by WPS staff)*
-3. Navigate to the Admin -> Devices page
+3. Navigate to the Admin -> Installations page
-4. Edit an exisitng or Add a new Device
+4. Edit an exisitng or Add a new Installation
-5. *If adding a new device - you will need to launch the WildXR application to generate a device id*
+5. Verify the Installation settings
-6. Verify the device settings
+6. Plan for video file downloads as necessary for Installation use

 ## Detailed Steps

-### Access Device Management page on Wildxr.org
+### Access Installation management page on Wildxr.org

 1. **Navigate to WildXR web portal**
    - Open web browser and go to WildXR web portal